idaholab/moose/modules/porous_flow/doc/content/source/actions/PorousFlowBasicTHM.md

 [Upwinding](/porous_flow/upwinding.md) and [mass lumping](/porous_flow/mass_lumping.md) are not used by these Kernels.
 These numerical schemes are typically unnecessary in fully-saturated, single-phase simulations, but the lack of stabilization means the results from `PorousFlowBasicTHM` will typically be slightly different to the remainder of PorousFlow.

+!alert note
+Even though there is only one fluid phase in this fully saturated action, some objects may require a relative permeability material to work.
+Examples include [PorousFlowDarcyVelocityComponent](PorousFlowDarcyVelocityComponent.md) `AuxKernels` which requires relative permeability, or [PorousFlowPeacemanBorehole](PorousFlowPeacemanBorehole.md) wells.
+By default, this action adds a constant relative permeability of one, so that the fluid is perfectly mobile.

 ## Heat flow

 For anisothermal simulations, the energy equation reads